arup-group/gofer-examples/validation/Drained Bearing Capacity Rough/details.md

 The following construction stages were recreated within Gofer and Frew, to represent the actual construction sequence:

-- Initialisation
+1. Initialisation

-- Wall installation (and apply berm surcharge)
+2. Wall installation (and apply berm surcharge)

-- Excavation (MG, 4m bgl)
+3. Excavation (MG, 4m bgl)

-- Excavation (RTD, 7m bgl) to formation
+4. Excavation (RTD, 7m bgl) to formation

 ### Modelling assumptions

-- For simplicity we have assumed full friction between the soil and structures modelled
+For simplicity we have assumed full friction between the soil and structures modelled:

-- Porewater pressure (PWP): Hydrostatic only (no flow)
+- Porewater pressure (PWP): Hydrostatic only (no flow).

 - Excess PWP not calculated.
-No consolidation
+No consolidation.

-- Total stress approach used, with undrained parameters switched once from drained to undrained
+- Total stress approach used, with undrained parameters switched once from drained to undrained.

 ## How they compare